Chair, Associate Professor Kenneth Chase

 COMM 312.
 Communication Criticism.
 A study of communication performances using a variety of methods, with special attention to textual analysis.
 Texts selected will be taken from mass media, theater, and public speaking.
 Prerequisites: COMM 201, and 301 or 302, or permission of instructor.

 COMM 341.
 Media, Religion, and Culture.
 An examination of the intersection of media and religion from a cultural and theological perspective.
 Prerequisite: COMM 241 or permission of instructor.

 COMM 353.
 Advanced Persuasive Speaking.
 A skills-based class in which students become proficient in researching and delivering public speeches and oral performance within a variety of contexts.
-Prerequisite: COMM 101, 201, 251 or 252.
+Prerequisite: COMM 101, 201, 252, or passed oral competency exam

 COMM 362.
 Group Dynamics.
 An experiential course which integrates theory and practice in small task groups.
 Topics include roles and leadership, discussion, decision making and problem-solving, social influence, conflict, power, and interaction in peer groups.
 (2)